Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### Solve The Case [Applied: 8, Max: 2]

-Will be selected by random
+Will be selected by random tommorow

     Rishikesh Kasireddy
     Dhadheechi Ravva